 Speaking of pledging, please spread the word about The Unseen Africa Project!

 It’s about turning my 4-year trip to all 54 African countries into a TV series.

-Although my trip is going to happen whether my project is successful or not, I wanted a powerful medium to change people’s perception of Africa and TV’s the way to do it.
+Although my trip will happen whether my project is successful or not, I wanted a powerful medium to change people’s perception of Africa, and TV’s the way to do it.

-About the Author: Francis Tapon, author of Hike Your Own Hike and The Hidden Europe, is creating a TV series and book called The Unseen Africa, which is based on his four-year journey across all 54 African countries.
+About the Author: Francis Tapon, the author of Hike Your Own Hike and The Hidden Europe, is creating a TV series and book called Unseen Africa, based on his four-year journey across all 54 African countries.